-Name, Address, Year of Birth and Position(s) held with Trust Term of Office ^c and Length of Time Served Principal Occupation During the Past Five Years and Other Affiliations Number of Portfolios in the Fund Complex Overseen by Trustee ^d Other Directorships Held by Trustee During the Past Five Years ^e Joy Ausili ^{b†} (born 1966) Trustee, Vice President and Assistant Secretary Since January 2023 Co-Chief Executive Officer (2016 - present), and Vice President (2006 - 2015), Mutual Fund Administration, LLC; Vice President and Assistant Secretary (January 2016 - present), Investment Managers Series Trust II; Vice President and Secretary, Investment Managers Series Trust (March 2016 - present); Co-President, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2022).
-23 None.
-Officers of the Trust: Rita Dam ^b (born 1966) Treasurer and Assistant Secretary Since September 2013 Co-Chief Executive Officer (2016 - present), and Vice President (2006 - 2015), Mutual Fund Administration, LLC; Co-President, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2022).
-N/A N/A Diane Drake ^b (born 1967) Secretary Since January 2016 Senior Counsel, Mutual Fund Administration, LLC (October 2015 - present); Chief Compliance Officer, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2019).
-N/A N/A Joshua Gohr ^b (born 1988) Vice President Since April 2024 Vice President (December 2020 - present), and Assistant Vice President (December 2018 - November 2020), Mutual Fund Administration, LLC.
-N/A N/A Martin Dziura ^b (born 1959) Chief Compliance Officer Since September 2013 Principal, Dziura Compliance Consulting, LLC (October 2014 - present); Managing Director, Cipperman Compliance Services (2010 - September 2014); Chief Compliance Officer, Hanlon Investment Management (2009 - 2010); Vice President - Compliance, Morgan Stanley Investment Management (2000 - 2009).
-N/A N/A a Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212.
+Name, Address, Year of Birth and Position(s) held with Trust Officers of the Trust: Term of Office c and Length of Time Served Principal Occupation During the Past Five Years and Other Affiliations Number of Portfolios in the Fund Complex Overseen by Trustee d Other Directorships Held by Trustee e Rita Dam b (born 1966) Treasurer and Assistant Secretary Since September 2013 Co-Chief Executive Officer (2016 - present), and Vice President (2006 - 2015), Mutual Fund Administration, LLC; Co-President, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2022).
+N/A N/A Diane Drake b (born 1967) Secretary Since January 2016 Senior Counsel, Mutual Fund Administration, LLC (October 2015 - present); Chief Compliance Officer, Foothill Capital Management, LLC, a registered investment advisor (2018 - 2019).
+N/A N/A Joshua Gohr ь (born 1988) Vice President Since April 2024 Vice President (December 2020 - present), and Assistant Vice President (December 2018 - November 2020), Mutual Fund Administration, LLC.
+N/A N/A Martin Dziura b (born 1959) Chief Compliance Officer Since September 2013 Principal, Dziura Compliance Consulting, LLC (October 2014 - present); Managing Director, Cipperman Compliance Services (2010 - September 2014); Chief Compliance Officer, Hanlon Investment Management (2009 - 2010); Vice President - Compliance, Morgan Stanley Investment Management (2000 - 2009).
+N/A N/A

-b Address for Ms. Ausili, Ms. Dam, Ms. Drake, and Mr. Gohr: 2220 E. Route 66, Suite 226, Glendora, California 91740.
+- a Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212. - b Address for Ms. Ausili, Ms. Dam, Ms. Drake and Mr. Gohr: 2220 E. Route 66, Suite 226, Glendora, California 91740.]

 Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063.

-- c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 37 series managed by unaffiliated investment advisors.
+- c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 86 series managed by unaffiliated investment advisors.
 Each Trustee serves as Trustee of each series of the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment advisor.
-The Fund's investment advisor also serves as investment advisor to 23 other series in the Trust (collectively, the "AXS Funds"), which are offered in separate prospectuses.
-The Fund does not hold itself out as related to any other series within the Trust, for purposes of investment and investor services. - e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies") or other investment companies registered under the 1940 Act. - † Ms. Ausili is an "interested person" of the Trust by virtue of her position with Mutual Fund Administration, LLC and Foothill Capital Management, LLC. - Mr. Gallagher is an "interested person" of the Trust by virtue of his position with UMB Fund Services, Inc.
+The Funds' investment advisor also serves as investment advisor to other AXS Funds and Tradr Funds which are offered in separate prospectuses.
+The Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services. - e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies"), or other investment companies registered under the 1940 Act. - † Ms. Ausili is an "interested person" of the Trust by virtue of her position with Mutual Fund Administration, LLC. - \ Mr. Gallagher is an "interested person" of the Trust by virtue of his position with UMB Fund Services, Inc.